hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 3. Open a browser at <http://localhost:8080/>
 4. Refresh the browser, and check the logs: there should be not interaction with the database, only with the cache
-5. In the `update` module, execute the Maven Spring Boot plugin
+5. In the `update` module, set the database user and password and then execute the Maven Spring Boot plugin:

     ```bash
+    export SPRING_DATASOURCE_USERNAME=root
+    export SPRING_DATASOURCE_PASSWORD=root
     mvn spring-boot:run
     ```